 The word amaranth means "everlasting" in Greek, and this tiny seed has indeed endured the ages as an important food source for ancient civilizations in South America and Mexico.
-And because of our recent attention to eating healthier and plant-based diets, amaranth has seen a resurgence as a highly nutritious and gluten-free grain, and for good reason.
+With the recent attention to healthier eating and plant-based diets, amaranth has seen a resurgence as a highly nutritious and gluten-free grain.
 From its high amount of fiber to its lower carbohydrate content, amaranth is a nutritional powerhouse that is the perfect addition to a gluten-free diet.

-Lysine is an important amino acid (the building blocks of protein) and grains are notorious for having a low lysine content, which decreases the quality of their proteins.
-Amaranth is high in lysine, setting it apart from other grains; food scientists consider the protein content of amaranth of high "biological value," similar in fact, to the proteins found in milk.
-This means that amaranth contains an excellent combination of essential amino acids and is well absorbed in the intestinal tract.
+Lysine is an important amino acid (a building block of protein) and grains are notorious for having a low lysine content, which decreases the quality of their proteins.
+Amaranth is high in lysine, setting it apart from other grains; food scientists consider the protein content of amaranth of high "biological value," similar to the proteins found in milk.
+This means that amaranth contains an excellent combination of essential amino acids.

 Another advantage of the protein content of amaranth is that the primary proteins in amaranth are albumins and globulins.
 In comparison, the major proteins in wheat are called "prolamins," which are considered less soluble and less digestible than albumins and globulin proteins.
 The amount, types, and digestibility of proteins in amaranth make it an excellent source of protein.